-Schizophrenia and bipolar disorder are diseases of the brain
+Schizophrenia and bipolar disorder are disorders of the brain

 by Dr. E. Fuller Torrey

 It has been suspected for over a century that schizophrenia and bipolar disorder (manic-depressive illness) are disorders of the brain.
 In 1837, Dr. W.A.F.
 Browne, the best-known English psychiatrist of his generation, wrote: “Insanity, then, is inordinate or irregular, or impaired action of the mind, of the instincts, sentiments, intellectual, or perceptive powers, depending upon and produced by an organic change in the brain.”

 In that same year, Dr. Amariah Brigham, one of the founders of American psychiatry, also wrote that insanity “is now considered a physical disorder, a disease of the brain.”